jasonstolaruk/CurryMUD/README.md

 ## What I have so far

-* About 90 player commands, 55 administrator commands, and 65 commands for debugging purposes. :nut_and_bolt:
+* About 90 player commands, 55 administrator commands, and 65 commands for debugging purposes. :1234:
 * About 220 built-in emotes. :clap:
 * Help files for all existing non-debug commands.
 Help topics. :information_desk_person:
 * Commands have a consistent structure and a unique syntax for indicating target locations and quantities. :dart:
 * Unique commands, accessible only when a player is in a particular room, may be created. :house_with_garden:
 * The names of commands, as well as the names of the targets they act upon, may be abbreviated. :abc:
-* Logging. :scroll:
-* About 85 player commands, 50 administrator commands, and 65 commands for debugging purposes. :1234:
-* About 220 built-in emotes. :clap:
-* Help files for all existing non-debug commands.
-Help topics. :information_desk_person:
-* Commands have a consistent structure and a unique syntax for indicating target locations and quantities. :dart:
-* Unique commands, accessible only when a player is in a particular room, may be created. :house_with_garden:
-* The names of commands, as well as the names of the targets they act upon, may be abbreviated. :ok:
 * Logging. :scroll:
 * ANSI color. :red_circle:
 * Character creation. :runner: